sagefy/sagefy/docs/Web-API.md

 ## Follows [/s/follows]

-Follows allow users to subscribe to updates on cards, units, and sets.
+Follows allow users to subscribe to updates on cards, units, and subjects.

 ### List follows [GET]